 The inclusion of government-operated business data in the 2012 Economic Census limits the comparability of several sectors within the island areas.
 See below a list of the sectors that are affected for each island area:Commonwealth of the Northern Mariana Islands

 The economic census has been taken at 5-year intervals for the following areas, except where noted below:

-Printed statistical reports from the 2002 and earlier censuses provide historical data for Guam, the Commonwealth of the Northern Mariana Islands, and the U.S. Virgin Islands, and are available in some libraries.
+Printed statistical reports from the 2002 and earlier censuses provide historical data for the Commonwealth of the Northern Mariana Islands, Guam, and the U.S. Virgin Islands, and are available in some libraries.
+For American Samoa only the 2002 printed report provides historical data.
 Printed reports from 1997 and earlier censuses provide historical data for Puerto Rico.
-Reports for 1992 and 1997 are also available in portable document format (PDF) on the Internet.
+Reports for 1992, 1997, and 2002 are also available in portable document format (PDF) on the Internet.

 Accurate and complete information on the physical location of each establishment is required to tabulate the census data for municipalities, districts, towns, villages, counties, municipios, or islands.
 Respondents are required to report their physical location (street address or location description and municipality, district, town, village, county, municipio, or island) if it differs from their mailing address.
 For those establishments that do not provide acceptable information on physical location, location information from the Internal Revenue Service (IRS) tax forms or from the previous census is used as a basis for coding.